P-Linux/pl_bash_functions/docs/user_guide/04_code_style.md

 * some functions declare on purpose variables which are not set local: e.g.
     * some Pkgfile related function
     * some Port processing related function
+* some functions relay on official Pkgfile variables: in such case a Pkgfile must first have been sourced or the required variables set globally.

 ### Function Arguments/Variables